awslabs/harmonix/backstage-plugins/plugins/scaffolder-backend-module-harmonix/README.md

     # Get data about the Harmonix on AWS platform
     - id: opaGetPlatformInfo
       name: Get OPA platform information
-      action: opa:get-platform-metadata
+      action: harmonix:get-platform-metadata
     ...

 ```

 ### Get Platform Parameters

-The `opa:get-platform-parameters` scaffolder action retrieve AWS SSM parameter values for the Harmonix on AWS platform so that their values can be used by other template actions.
+The `harmonix:get-platform-parameters` scaffolder action retrieve AWS SSM parameter values for the Harmonix on AWS platform so that their values can be used by other template actions.

 The action will return a `params` response as an object containing a map of SSM parameters.